googleinterns/step/walkthroughs/week-0-setup/intro-walkthrough.md

 directories and view and edit files.

 The editor displays the directory structure in its left-hand panel.
-You'll learn more about these files throughout SPS, but for now try clicking around to explore.
+You'll learn more about these files throughout STEP, but for now try clicking around to explore.
 Try opening the
 <walkthrough-editor-open-file
     filePath="step/walkthroughs/week-0-setup/intro-walkthrough.md">